manamios/Eye-exercise/README.md

 <img src= "eye-exercise.jpg" width="300" />

 ## Description
-The eyes follows where your mouse goes.
-This project focused on using CSS and JavaScript work together.
+The eyes follow wherever your mouse goes.
+This project focused on using CSS and JavaScript to work together.

 ## How to run
 Clone all files in this repo to your local drive.
 Open the index.html file in a browser.
 Move your mouse, and eyes will follow where your mouse goes.